 On average, sperm preservation is done for an average time period of 10 years with exceptions of a very long period of time such as up to 30 years.
 It is seen that preservation for such long periods does not adversely affect the success of pregnancy.

 Success rates mainly depend on the physician and centre where one is being treated.
-Centres such as Janisthaa Fertility Centre with its highly skilled and experienced fertility specialists have a track record of high success rate in various kinds of fertility treatments including egg, sperm and embryo preservation.
+Centres such as Janisthaa Fertility Centre with its highly skilled and experienced fertility specialists have a track record of high success rate in various kinds of fertility treatments including egg, sperm and embryos Freezing preservation.
 In addition, the comprehensive treatment provided with excellent facilities are done at affordable prices and no hidden costs.

-For more details and to book a free consultation, log in to http://jnaistha.local/ or call + 91 7619198082
+For more details and to book a free consultation, log in to https://janisthaaivf.com/ or call + 91 7619198082